-Cacti is the obvious one, but carrots, radishes, garlic, strawberries, blueberries, hostas, peppers, tomatoes, daylilies, iris, beetroot, parsnips, lettuce, potatoes, and certain bean varieties are all happy in sandy soil and most herbs are at home in sandy soil, I have listed a few on the herb page
+Cacti is the obvious one, but carrots, radishes, garlic, strawberries, blueberries, hostas, peppers, tomatoes, daylilies, iris, beetroot, parsnips, lettuce, potatoes, and certain bean varieties are all happy in sandy soil.
+Most herbs are also at home in sandy soil.
+I have listed a few on the herb page

-Blanket Flower (Gaillardia grandiflora), Gaillardia plants actually require excellent drainage, which makes them perfect for sandy soils.
+Blanket Flower (Gaillardia grandiflora), Gaillardia plants require good drainage, perfect for sandy soils.